MonashBI/arcana-legacy/docs/source/index.rst

 environments.
 Given a large enough pool of contributors, such code-bases should mature and become valuable repositories for the arcana of the scientific field.

-Central to Arcana's architecture is the implementation of analyses within subclasses of :class:`arcana.analysis.Analysis`.
-Arcana interacts closely with a repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
-Repositories can either be XNAT repositories or (http://xnat.org) local directories organised by subject and visit, and a BIDS module (http://bids.neuroimaging.io/) is planned as future work.
+Arcana interacts closely with a data repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
+Repositories can either be XNAT repositories or (http://xnat.org) BIDS datasets (http://bids.neuroimaging.io/) or data in plain directories.

 Behind the scenes, analysis workflows are constructed and executed using `NiPype <http://nipype.readthedocs.io>`_, and can either be run locally or